 - Email or telephone numbers

 - Usernames and passwords

-Taking the time to recognize what types of vulnerabilities apply within your organization is one of the first steps to staying protected.
+Taking the time to recognize what types of vulnerabilities apply within your organization is the first steps to staying protected.

 - Keep software installed and up to date: As part of a business review meeting, all software and applications that your company uses should have scheduled updates.

-- Make sure your data is backed up: Your data and documents are directly correlated with your day to day operations.
+- Back up your data: Your day-to-day business operations create digital data, and that data should be backed up.
 Having your data and endpoints backed up will result in a shorter downtime and a limited loss of revenue.
 Many companies now use cloud storage as one method of backing up their data.
-There are a variety of benefits to implementing cloud technology, click here to read about them.
-It is also recommended to have an offsite backup solution.
+There are a variety of benefits to implementing cloud technology, including cost savings.
+We also recommend having an offsite backup solution.

-- Implement employee training: Any employee that has access to your business information should understand the seriousness and impact of a cyberattack.
-Implement employee training to take the opportunity to educate your staff on things like phishing emails, attachments, and links as well as to reinforce the importance of strong passwords.
+- Implement employee training: Any employee with access to your business information should understand the seriousness and impact of a cyberattack.
+Train your employees on things like phishing emails, attachments and links, and reinforce the importance of strong passwords.

-Many organization forget to ensure that their cybersecurity plan is working.
+Many organizations forget to ensure that their cybersecurity plan is working.
 It sounds simple, but organizations fail to successfully measure and report cybersecurity ROI.
 It has been found that only one third of organizations report back to their businesses on the success of their programs and have regular reports to show key metrics.
-When you know the ROI of your cybersecurity, it does more than just protect your organization, it also allows IT decision makers to secure a better buy-in and demonstrate the value that their security strategies and solutions are bringing to the organization.
+When you know the ROI of your cybersecurity, it does more than just protect your organization.
+It allows IT decision makers to secure a better buy-in, and demonstrates the value that security solutions bring to the organization.